-Something inching up on your body usually creates a variety of reactions: annoyed at best, downright scary at worst.
+Something creeping on your body usually causes a variety of reactions: bothered at best, downright scary at worst.

 In a world of surprising crawling critters, ticks might be the most unwanted of all in your Goerkes Corner backyard.

-Ticks combine the worst of many dangerous bugs.
+Ticks combine the worst of many despised bugs.
 They suck blood.
 They carry diseases.
 They latch on tight.
 And, once found, they can be difficult to remove.

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.

-Warm, wet weather – such as spring 2013 in Goerkes Corner and Wisconsin and northern Illinois – brings out ticks in large numbers.
+Warm, wet weather – such as spring 2013 in Goerkes Corner and northern Illinois – brings out ticks in voluminous numbers.
 Spring and summer is their prime time.
 It's also when people are most active outdoors.

 While finding a tick is certainly troubling (and creepy), the real danger is the potential for getting sick – very sick.
-Bites from ticks can offer serious health risks.
+Bites from ticks can pose serious health risks.

-Lyme disease starts bad and goes downhill.
-The initial red flag is often a circular rash on skin.
+Lyme disease starts bad and gets worse.
+The initial signal is often a circular rash on skin.
 Symptoms of Lyme disease quickly devolve into fatigue, fever and chills, joint pain and headaches.
 Left untreated, or caught too late, Lyme disease can lead to arthritis, heart problems, and other painful, disabling physical and mental issues.

 Ticks carry several other diseases with largely unpronounceable names.
 All have notably unpleasant symptoms.

-If you're walking outside, long-sleeved shirts and long pants can protect against ticks.
+If you're outdoors, long-sleeved shirts and long pants can protect against ticks.
 Tucking pants into socks or boots creates a tight barrier.
 Wearing light-colored clothing makes ticks easier to spot.

-Tick repellents are available in Goerkes Corner, and they're strong stuff.
+Tick repellents are sold in Goerkes Corner, and they're strong stuff.
 Twenty percent DEET formula is recommended.

 Once back inside, a complete body "tick check" is advisable.
 Ticks tend to hide, so don't miss your body's natural areas of cover: hair, scalp, armpits, groin and behind the knee.
 Even wood ticks, the other common species in Wisconsin, are only about a quarter-inch long (before blood siphoning, that is).
 Don't be shy about searching, lest you miss a clinging tick.

 Should you find one, knowing how to remove a tick is critical.
-Pinch it with a tweezers as close to the skin as possible, and pull straight up and out.
+Grab it with a tweezers as close to the skin as possible, and pull straight up and out.

 Don't forget to check Fido, either.
 Pets can carry infected ticks into your Goerkes Corner home.
 If your dog or cat roams tick habitat, a veterinarian can apply or recommend a topical repellent to keep ticks away.